Islip station (LIRR)

 Islip is a station on the Montauk Branch of the Long Island Rail Road, off NY 111 (Islip Avenue) and Nassau Avenue, north of Suffolk CR 50 (Union Boulevard), and south of Moffitt Boulevard in Islip, New York.

 History

 Islip station was originally built as a South Side Railroad of Long Island depot in 1868.
 A second depot was built in 1881, then razed in 1963.
 A third depot was built the same year, and remodeled in 1997.
 At the west end of the platforms is an at-grade pedestrian crossing with signals but no gates.
 This crossing is in line with where Williams Avenue used to cross the tracks and intersect with Nassau Avenue.
-Though the station is neither listed under the National Register of Historic Places, nor a New York State Historic Landmark, it is considered a landmark by the Historical Society of Islip Hamlet.
+Though the station is neither listed under the National Register of Historic Places nor the New York State Register of Historic Places, it is considered a landmark by the Historical Society of Islip Hamlet.

 Islip Centre station

 West of Islip Station, the South Side Railroad of Long Island (SSRRLI), once had an additional station called Islip Centre station.
 LIRR timetables from 1869 indicate it was at or near Brentwood Road, 1.5 miles east of the Bay Shore station.
 The station may have been used for members of the Olympic Boat Club.
 Islip Centre Station was abandoned around May 1870.